 If meal prep is your thing, Ginny McMeans’ blog Vegan in the Freezer is one you definitely need to know about.
 The recipes feature healthy and delicious food that you can enjoy now or freeze for future meals.
 There are a variety of meals and snacks from down home cooking to gourmet fare, we particularly love the spicy lentil tacos.

 Plant Powered Kitchen

-Dreena Burton has been a vegan for almost 20 years now, and it shows through her extensive knowledge, wide variety of meals and her five cookbooks.
-Dreena’s recipes are perfect to feed the family, and her latest book, Plant Powered Families, is filled with recipes that are all whole foods (oil-free), and most are gluten-free.
+Dreena Burton has been a vegan for almost 20 years now, and it shows through her extensive knowledge, a wide variety of meals and her five cookbooks.
+Dreena’s recipes are perfect to feed the family, and her latest book, Plant-Powered Families, is filled with recipes that are all whole foods (oil-free), and most are gluten-free.
 As well as the recipes there are tips for picky eaters, school lunches and nutritional FAQs.

 Fork and Beans

 Cara Reed began her blog Fork and Beans when she was told to cut out certain food groups as they were making her sick, and she was disappointed with the gluten, egg and dairy-free blogs out there.
 So made her own, and we’re so glad she did.
 Her belief that allergy-free doesn’t have to be boring, taste bland, or leave you feeling left out, and her smores ice cream sandwiches are just one of the reasons we love her.